pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 # CMPINF0010 Skills Lab
-# Week 2 - Introduction to Jupyter & the Stack
+# Lab 1 - Introduction to Jupyter & the Stack

 Welcome to the Lab session for CMPINF0010 Big Ideas in Computing and Information.